willsowerbutts/flash4/README.txt

 the image file must be an exact multiple of 32KB in length.
 The portion of the ROM not occupied by the image file is left either unmodified or erased.

+If you are using an ROM/EPROM/EEPROM chip which cannot be programmed in-system, FLASH4 will not be able to recognise it, however the software can still usefully READ and VERIFY the chip.
+Use the "/ROM" command line option to enable "READ" or "VERIFY" mode with unrecognised chips.
+This mode assumes a 512K ROM is fitted; smaller ROMs will be treated as a 512K ROM with the data repated multiple times -- with a 256K chip the data is repeated twice, four times for a 128K chip, etc.

 One of the following optional command line arguments may be specified at the end of the command line to force FLASH4 to use a particular method to access the flash ROM chip: